bareos/bareos/manuals/en/developers/regression.md

 Any developer, who implements a major new feature, should write a regression test that exercises and validates the new feature.
 Each regression test is a complete test by itself.
-It terminates any running Bacula, initializes the database, starts Bacula, then runs the test by using the console program.
+It terminates any running Bareos, initializes the database, starts Bareos, then runs the test by using the console program.

 ### Running the Tests by Hand